Ndiatenda/Predicting-Car-Prices/README.md

 Furtheremore, we deploy a linear regression model to estimate car prices based off the set of features selected after careful data-wrangling.

 # The Dataset
-We utilize the car data-set hosted on the IBM Cloud object with path='https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DA0101EN-SkillsNetwork/labs/Data%20files/automobileEDA.csv'
+We utilize the car data-set hosted on the IBM Cloud object with path: 'https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-DA0101EN-SkillsNetwork/labs/Data%20files/automobileEDA.csv'